Located near Plaka, Klima is one of the most picturesque places to see in Milos.

 The little white chapel of Panagia Thalassitra which is located there makes the landscape even more photogenic.

-We recommend Akrotiri Seafood Obsession in Pollonia village, a restaurant located right by the sea with a romantic atmosphere that serves mouth-water seafood dishes, fresh salads with local ingredients, selected dairy products, and more.
+We recommend Akrotiri Seafood Obsession in Pollonia village, a restaurant located right by the sea with a romantic atmosphere that serves mouth-watering seafood dishes, fresh salads with local ingredients, selected dairy products, and more.

 Another excellent option is Astakas Restaurant, where you can enjoy a romantic dinner right next to the fishermen’s houses of Klima, with the sea at your feet.
 The place is so popular you may need to do a reservation in advance.
 Try out some fresh fish and have a glass of local wine or ouzo while enjoying the view!

 The history of Milos dates back to Ancient Greece.
-The ancient inhabitants of the island left behind some archeological sites of great historic significance that you can see in person upon visiting the island.
+The ancient inhabitants of the island left behind some archeological sites of great historical significance that you can see in person upon visiting the island.

 In addition to the Archaeological Museum located in Plaka village, we highly recommend visiting the Ancient Theatre of Tripiti, which was built by the Romans during the Hellenistic Period.

-Even though the theatre’s glory days are long gone, since the passage of centuries and the exposure to all sorts of weather conditions caused significant damage to it, the area is still being used to this day for various cultural events organized by the locals.
+Even though the theatre’s glory days are long gone, since the passage of centuries and exposure to all sorts of weather conditions caused significant damage to it, the area is still being used to this day for various cultural events organized by the locals.

 The Catacombs are quite complex in terms of architecture, with hallways and interconnected death chambers.
 They have been used as Christian tombs during Roman times.

-The lights, barrel vaults, arches, and humidity create a somewhat spooky atmosphere that will make you temporarily forget the bright Cycladic landscape.
+The lights, barrel vaults, arches and humidity create a somewhat spooky atmosphere that will make you temporarily forget the bright Cycladic landscape.